chapmanb/elasticluster/README-AZURE.rst

 ::

-	sudo pip install --pre azure-elasticluster
+	sudo pip install --pre --no-use-wheel elasticluster

-The Microsoft Azure SDK for Python will be automatically installed by the azure-elasticluster package.
+The Microsoft Azure SDK for Python will be automatically installed by the elasticluster package.
 For more information see: https://github.com/Azure/azure-sdk-for-python/

 4. Confirm elasticluster is ready to run: